 A music internship is a fantastic way to learn a role and see where you want to progress in your career.

 Have you had any experience in a music internship?
+Have a story to share about music marketing jobs?
 We’d love to hear about your time as an intern in the comments below!
 If you enjoyed this article, why not share it on your social media?
 Be sure to tag us @musicgateway!

 Get Free Music Distribution and find opportunities to get your music in film, TV, and more through sync licensing.
 Plus get Music Supervision, Music Publishing, Music Marketing, Artist Development and utilize our Free Artist Websites.
 Finally, you can amplify your music to those that need to hear it music promotion and professional sharing tool.
 Try all of this out for yourself by joining Мusic Gateway.
 Get your free trial, no strings attached.